Frequently Asked Questions

 What is NOT covered in a quote for buying a property?

-Land & Property Information registration fees – If you are obtaining finance then the bank will usually deduct the Land and Property Information (LPI) registration fees from the mortgage advance.
-If you are a cash buyer and don’t require finance, then you will need to provide us with a cheque in favour of the Land and Property Information Department for registration fees on settlement.
+• NSW Land Registry Services registration fees – If you are obtaining finance then the bank will usually deduct the registration fees from the loan.
+If you are a cash buyer and don’t require finance, then you will be required to transfer the funds to the PEXA source account a few days before settlement.
+Before transferring any funds to the PEXA source account, please verbally confirm the bank account details with our office if we are acting on your behalf.

-Section 109 Certificate (if you are buying a strata property) – this certificate is usually paid for by the Vendor’s conveyancer prior to settlement and the Purchaser reimburses the Vendor by allowing an adjustment of the fee in the settlement figures.
+• Section 184 strata levy certificate (if you are buying a strata property) – this certificate is usually paid for by the Vendor’s conveyancer prior to settlement and the Purchaser reimburses the Vendor by allowing an adjustment of the fee in the settlement figures.

 SWIFT CONVEYANCING SERVICES PTY LTD Suite 7, 381 Port Hacking Road, Caringbah, NSW 2229